rdlauer/articles/kinvey/mobile-app-tutorial/part2.md

 ## Customizing the Grid

-Let's now look at how we can customize the display of grid columns, and even alter how the data is displayed in the grid itself.
+Let's now look at how we can customize the display of grid columns, and even alter how the data is displayed in the grid itself without having to touch any code.

 Back in Kinvey Studio, click on the ???? link.
 This will bring up the ??? editor.
 Go ahead and move all items into the "excluded" columns section, making sure to leave ??? and ??? available.
 This will hide them from the grid view, providing a much cleaner experience.